crlane/rpo/README.md

 # RPO: Repository Participation Observer

 A command line tool and Python library to help you analyze and visualized Git repositories.
 Ever wondered who has most contributions?
 How participation has changed over time?
-What are the hotspots in your code?
+What are the hotspots in your code that change frequently?
 Who has the highest bus factor? `rpo` can help.

 A note on analyzing code repositories: Attempting to quantify developer productivity by lines of code (or git commits) is generally a bad idea. `rpo` is designed to help you uncover how your code's contribution model has changed over time, and how you can build a more efficient and sustainable software operation.
 The tools here _might_ tell you something about your development team - but it's even more likely that they'll tell you something about your *management*.
 Do you have high turnover and/or burnout problems?
 Are people committing way outside their normal work hours?
 How are you doing at documentation and knowledge transfer?